riigess/Riigess/README.md

 ### Hi there!
+I'm Austin!
-I'm Riigess /Ree-j-eh-s/.
+Here's how to pronounce my username: Riigess /Ree-j-eh-s/.

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=riigess.riigess)

-- 🔭 I’m currently working on my startup in the Software Engineering space.
-Fetchr (a REST API client, server, and automation tool), [Medialytics.app](https://github.com/medialytics-app), and an unannounced AR application are all exciting to me!
+- 🔭 I’m currently working at a major technology company.
-- 🌱 I’m currently learning about Java/Kotlin RESTful APIs, iOS App Development, UI/UX design, and starting my own company that's self-funded.
+- 🌱 I’m currently learning about Java/Kotlin RESTful APIs, iOS App Development, UI/UX design, and C#/.NET frameworks.
-- 🤔 I’m looking for help with learning more about Natural Language Processing, what communities should I join?
+- 🤔 I’m looking for help with learning more about iOS and macOS development, what additional communities should I join?
 - 💬 Ask me about a time when I was excited to do something new, but knew I had never done something like that before.
 I think we all find creative ways to engage with new-to-you materials. :)
 - 📫 How to reach me: [austin@riigess.com](mailto:austin@riigess.com)
 - 😄 Pronouns: he/him